Maple Bacon Sweet Potato Hash

 This Maple Bacon Sweet Potato Hash is so delicious and takes less than 20 minutes to make.
 Caramelized tender sweet potato tossed in maple syrup, cinnamon and crispy bacon add a savouriness to the dish.

 Sweet potato works great as a side dish alongside some protein.
 You can also serve this as a main meal if you want to keep the diner light.
-Serve whichever way you want, this sweet potato hash is really delicious.
-And when there is bacon in a dish, the deliciousness factor doubles up.
+Serve it whichever way you want; this sweet potato hash is really delicious.
+And when there is bacon in a dish, the deliciousness factor doubles.

 How To Make Sweet Potato Hash?

-One good thing about this hash is everything is done in one skillet.
+One good thing about this hash is that everything is done in one skillet.

 • Cut bacon to small pieces.
-Here is a small tip to cut bacon, Using kitchen scissor to cut bacon is really easy and quick.
-Else stack them up and cut into bite-size pieces.
+Here is a small tip to cut bacon, Using kitchen scissors to cut bacon is really easy and quick.
+Else, stack them up and cut into bite-size pieces.

 • While the bacon is being cooked, Start with cleaning the sweet potatoes (Multitasking you know, saves time!
 But keep an eye on the bacon).
-Dice sweet potatoes to equal sizes (roughly 1/2 inch).
+Dice sweet potatoes to equal-sized pieces (roughly 1/2 inch).
 Cutting into equal bite-sized pieces ensures even cooking.

 • Use a heavy cast-iron skillet to make these hash.
-Heavy bottom skillets cook the sweet potatoes evenly and also nicely caramelizes the edges.
+Heavy-bottomed skillets cook the sweet potatoes evenly and also nicely caramelize the edges.

 • After cooking the bacon, discard everything but one teaspoon of bacon fat.
 I know bacon fat is so flavourful, but cooking entirely with bacon fat would dominate other delicate flavours.
 So just reserve 1 teaspoon of bacon fat and then add butter to the pan to cook.
 Butter also helps to caramelize.